Skip to main content

 7 mentions Positive Neutral Negative

 The humor in the game is generally well-received, with players finding it entertaining and funny, especially when played with friends.
 However, some aspects, like the voice acting and AI, are criticized for being jarring or poorly executed, which adds to the comedic experience rather than detracting from it.
-Overall, while the game may have technical flaws, its humor is a standout feature that keeps players engaged.
+Overall, while the game has its flaws, its humor is a standout feature that keeps players engaged.

 • “This game blows ass but is frickin funny and it entertains my one braincell.”